vmware/terraform-provider-avi/website/docs/r/avi_virtualservice.html.markdown

 * `name` - (Required) Name for the virtual service.
 * `active_standby_se_tag` - (Optional) This configuration only applies if the virtualservice is in legacy active standby ha mode and load distribution among active standby is enabled.
-* `advertise_down_vs` - (Optional) Keep advertising virtual service via bgp even if it is marked down by health monitor.
 * `allow_invalid_client_cert` - (Optional) Process request even if invalid client certificate is presented.
 * `analytics_policy` - (Optional) Determines analytics settings for the application.
 * `analytics_profile_ref` - (Optional) Specifies settings related to analytics.